raravena80/blog/content/post/2018-04-07-running-scylla-in-kata.md

 # to this
 path = "/usr/bin/qemu-lite-system-x86_64"
 ```
 Then I ran some performance benchmarks that were previously run with Scylla by the IBM folks.
-Note that the IBM benchmarks are comparing x86 with Power8 processors and the benchmarks are just simply to establish a baseline and demonstrate that we can run Scylla in Kata containers.
+Note that the IBM benchmarks are comparing x86 with Power8 processors and these benchmarks are just simply to establish a baseline and demonstrate that we can run Scylla in Kata containers.
 The idea is to get some baseline and see how Scylla performs in Kata.

-You can read more about those tests [here](https://www.ibm.com/developerworks/library/l-performance-scylla/)
+You can read more about the IBM tests [here](https://www.ibm.com/developerworks/library/l-performance-scylla/)

-For that I setup a 2 node scylla cluster on the same machine.
-Each node running in its own Kata container (running in separate qemu-lite VMs).
+In this case, each node is running in its own Kata container (running in separate qemu-lite VMs).
 I followed some of the instructions in the [docker hub scylla page to setup my cluster](https://hub.docker.com/r/scylladb/scylla/).
 I just provided the `--runtime kata-runtime` parameter for each container and the `-p 9042:9042` parameter so that I could connect to Scylla from my bare-metal machine.

 My commands: